What is an MSP?

 3. Customized Solutions

 A small dental office storing client data files will have entirely different IT needs than a mid sized design company with terabytes of image files.
 Similarly, a small urban office will need completely different network solutions than multi-story spaces.
-An MSP designs custom infrastructure for your company informed by your specific needs.
+By working closely with your company to determine its unique needs and requirements, an MSP designs custom infrastructure tailored for your budget, organization, and workflows.

 How to Get Started